CarmJos/MoeTeleport/README-EN.md

 - If there is a home named "home", return to "home" preferentially.

 # home list
--List all the home names.
+- List all the home names.

 # home set [home name]
 - Set a home location.